GrokkingGrok/Project-Asimov/design/src/RobonomicExpansion.md

 What if this process never ends, Isaac runs out of minting capacity, and the economy stalls?
 Obviously, a bug in some software can't be allowed to crash a whole economy.

-The nuclear option in this case is allowing a governmental official limited control of the system to authorize the upgrade.
+The nuclear option in this case is allowing a Calvin-authorized official limited control of the system to authorize the upgrade.
+This situation will be avoided in default simulations.

+However, extending experimental functionality would be as simple as defining a new actor, defining its Flow Loops, and adding an if statement to whichever flow or node's tick/step function you want to spawn the flow.
 What should this control look like?
 Who should get it?
 How long should it last?
-Again, design the sim, write the paper, start the conversation, and maybe we'll find out someday.
+Maybe you're the one to design the sim, write the paper, start the conversation.
+Maybe we'll find out someday.

 Society must not treat the Bond Network like a God.
 It is designed to serve humans, recognizing that we don't always know what's best for us, but neither do AIs.